German Possessive Pronouns

 Independent Possessive Pronouns

 So, now we will talk about the other type of German possessive pronouns, the independent possessive pronouns.
 Usually they replace a previously mentioned noun.
-As a consequence, they stand on their own in a sentence, which means that they are used together with noun.
+As a consequence, they stand on their own in a sentence, which means that they are used together with a noun.

 Well, here are some examples that illustrate German independent possessive pronouns.